0xMBL/sdk/README.md

 #### [Aleo Wasm Readme](https://github.com/AleoHQ/sdk/tree/testnet3/wasm#readme)
 The Aleo Wasm Readme provides instructions for compiling the Aleo Wasm crate and using it in web projects.
-Those who want to build from source or create their own WebAssembly bindings should start here
+Those who want to build from source or create their own WebAssembly bindings should start here.

 ## ❤️ Contributors